 We all know that if we eat too much fat, most of us will get fat.
 What many people do not realize is that even eating excess sugar can make you fat.
-Here’s how.
+Here’s how sweets make you fat.

-Another side to the sugar-becoming-fat story is the survival mechanism of the body operates on the feast or famine principle.
+Another angle to look at when it comes to how sweets make you fat is the survival mechanism of the body operates on the feast or famine principle.
 When you feast on excess high-carbohydrate foods, the body stores these excess calories as fat as a way of storing energy in case of famine.

 Low-fat is healthier for your heart and reduces your weight: Not necessarily.
 Overeating any food, whether it’s fats or carbohydrates, will put fat on the body.
 “Low-fat” snacks and fast foods tend to be loaded with carbohydrates and junk sugars.
 Without the fat to fill up on, it’s easier to overdose on carbs.
 If you eat more carbohydrates than the body can burn, the excess carbs will not only be deposited as fat, but also raise the level of triglycerides in the bloodstream, which in itself increases the risk of heart disease and stroke.
 A low-fat diet can lead to a lean body only if it’s part of an overall low-calorie diet.